qmacro/managed-associations-in-cap/guide/README.md

 }
 ```

 This reflects exactly the fields and data within the `db/data/bookshop-Authors.csv` file.
-No `book_ID` any more.
+There's no `book_ID` any more.

 👉 Now use the `$expand` system query option to follow the navigation property (this one: `<NavigationProperty Name="books" Type="Collection(Z.Books)" Partner="author"/>`) <http://localhost:4004/z/Authors?$expand=books> - this should return something like this: